Floquet-Enhanced Spin Swaps: Results

 where $J_{i}$ is the tunable exchange coupling strength (with units of frequency), $\boldsymbol{\sigma}_i = [\sx_i, \sy_i, \sz_i]$ is the Pauli vector describing the components of spin $i$, $h$ is Planck's constant, and $B^{z}_i$ is the $z$ component of the magnetic field (also with units of frequency) experienced by spin $i$. $B^{z}_i$ includes both a large 0.5-T external magnetic field and the smaller hyperfine field.
 The exchange couplings $J_{1}$, $J_{2}$, and $J_{3}$ are controlled by pulsing virtual barrier gate voltages~\cite{Qiao2020Multi}.
 We model the dependence of the exchange couplings on the virtual barrier gate voltages in the Heitler-London framework~\cite{DeSousa2001,Qiao2020Multi}.
 The model allows us to predict the required barrier gate voltages for a set of desired exchange couplings.
 In our device, we estimate the residual exchange coupling at the idling tuning of the device to be a few MHz.

-Heisenberg exchange coupling does not naturally enable the creation of a time-crystal phase~\cite{Barnes2019TC}.
-Additional control pulses can convert the Heisenberg interaction into an Ising interaction~\cite{Barnes2019TC}, which permits the emergence of a time-crystal phase.
-A time crystal can also be created using a sufficiently strong magnetic field gradient instead of applying extra pulses~\cite{Li2020GradientTC}.
-Here, we introduce a new method for generating time-crystalline behavior that does not require complicated pulse sequences or large field gradients, but instead relies only on periodic exchange pulses.
-To see how we can still obtain an effective Ising interaction in this case, it helps to view each pair of spins as an individual singlet-triplet (ST) qubit [Fig.~\ref{SetupSchematics}(b)]~\cite{Petta2005STQubit}.
-Specifically, consider the scenario where the joint spin-state of each pair is confined to the subspace spanned by $\ket{S}=\frac{1}{\sqrt{2}}\left(\ket{\U \D}-\ket{\D \U}\right)$ and $\ket{T_0}=\frac{1}{\sqrt{2}}\left(\ket{\U \D}+\ket{\D \U}\right)$.
-According to Ref.~\cite{Wardrop2014}, when $J_1=J_3=0$ and $J_2>0$, the effective Hamiltonian of the system is
+Heisenberg exchange coupling does not naturally enable the creation of a DTC phase~\cite{Barnes2019TC}.
+Additional control pulses can convert the Heisenberg interaction into an Ising interaction~\cite{Barnes2019TC}, which permits the emergence of a DTC phase.
+A DTC can also be created using a sufficiently strong magnetic field gradient instead of applying extra pulses~\cite{Li2020GradientTC}.
+Here, we introduce a new method for generating DTC behavior that does not require complicated pulse sequences or large field gradients, but instead relies only on periodic exchange pulses.